-6 Assessment Criteria
+6 Assessment Criteria - Darwin Plus People & Skills

-The application will be assessed by the DPAG against the criteria below to generate a score (Section 7).
-However, a successful project does not need to meet all of the criteria listed below.
-The DPAG will use these three scores to determine the suitability of projects for funding.
+The application will be assessed by the DPAG against the criteria below to generate a score (see Section 7).
+The DPAG will use this score to determine the suitability of projects for funding.